-The construction of the church began in 1694, one year after the terrible earthquake of the Val di Noto, which destroyed entirely the ancient Noto, located about 8 kilometers to the north of the current city.
-The church was completed in 1703, the year in which it was opened for worship in a solemn ceremony.
+The construction of the church began in 1694, one year after the terrible earthquake of Val di Noto, which completely destroyed the ancient Noto, located about 8 kilometers north of the current city.
+The church was completed in 1703, and it was opened for worship in a solemn ceremony.

 In the second half of the 18th century, the original unfinished facade of the church, built by Rosario Gagliardi, was remodeled by the architect Vincenzo Sinatra, and completed at the end of the 18th century.
 In the 19th century, a new dome was built to replace the previous one, deteriorated by the earthquakes from the 18th century, giving the cathedral its current appearance.

 After the earthquake of December 13, 1990, the church suffered some structural damage, but no restoration measures were taken.
 On the evening of March 13, 1996, due to a serious defect of the pillars of the central nave, the first of the right-hand pylons that supported the dome collapsed to the ground, and then, in a domino effect, the dome followed, along with the entire right nave, the central nave and the right transept.
 Fortunately, there were no victims, because at that time the church was closed to the public.

 In January 2000, the reconstruction work began.
 At first, the new pillars on the right were rebuilt without any use of reinforced concrete, which represented, in fact, the defect of the initial ones.
 Then, the pillars of the left nave were demolished and rebuilt.
 Subsequently, the central nave, the right aisle, the buttresses and the longitudinal arches returned to their former splendor.
 The last chapter in the reconstruction of the cathedral was the building of the new dome, almost identical to the original.